-"Mo.
-Rev. STAT.
+&quot;Mo.
+Rev. Stat.
 (1949) § 202.720(2).
 "Indiana requires only two qualified physicians.
 Nebraska requires not only that the physician be licensed to practice medicine and surgery, but that he possess in addition two years of special training in mental diseases.
-In State of Minnesota v.
-Probate Court of Ramsey County, 309 U.S. 270 (1940), the court was of the opinion that any argument to the effect that these doctors were not sufficiently expert would only invite conjecture.
+In State of Minnesota v, Probate Court of Ramsey County, 309 U.S. 270 (1940), the court was of the opinion that any argument to the effect that these doctors were not sufficiently expert would only invite conjecture.
+Thus it was their conclusion that qualified medical men are usually available.

-Thus it was their conclusion that qualified medical mean are usually available.
-"See Indianapolis Star, Nov.
+\\See Indianapolis Star, Nov.
 23, 1949, p.
-1, col. 5.
-"See note, 39 Col. L. Rev. 534 (1939).
-"Mo, Rev. Star.
+1, col. 5. \\See note, 39 Col. L. Rev. 534 (1939).

+&quot;Mo.
+Rev. STAT.
 (1949) § 202.720(3).
 This provision is more liberal than those appearing in other statutes.
-For example, the Indiana law requires that both physicians appearing in other statutes, for example, the indiana law requires that observables that be applied on a physical state their conclusions to the effect that the person is a sexual psychopathic.
+For example, the Indiana law requires that both physicians state their conclusions to the effect that the person is a sexual psychopathic.
 The Nebraska law merely provides that if such physicians (two) find that such person is not a sexual psychopathic, the proceedings shall be dismissed.
-This section, more vague than the Missouri counterpart, does not indicate what the result shall be, should the physicians disagree.

-then the court shall order a hearing to be held on the petition, twenty days written notice to be served on the person charged.
+This section, more vague than the Missouri counterpart, does not indicate what the result shall be, should the physicians then the court shall order a hearing to be held on the petition, twenty days written notice to be served on the person charged.
 The judge may at his discretion, and at the request of the person charged, provide for the determination of the issue of criminal sexual psychopathy by a jury.38 There is a definite trend toward the permissive use of the jury, and like arrangements are made in the California, Michigan, and Wisconsin statutes.
 The Illinois law makes the use of a jury mandatory, but the Chicago Bar Association revision recommends that the party charged may demand a jury of six persons and may further summon witnesses in his own behalf.
 Minnesota and Ohio make no provisions for jury participation in the hearings; in Massachusetts the use of the jury is discretionary with the court.
 In effect, the Missouri statute is a combination of the permissive and the Massachusetts rule of judicial discretion.
-The Indiana act provides that the hearings shall be conducted by the court without a jury.
+The Indiana act provides that the hearings shall be -conducted by the court without a jury.
 The age old criticism of the juror's deciding a technical problem is forever present, and there is a certain amount of truth to the contention that a jury may be reluctant to commit one accused of a sordid sex offense, allowing him to escape with comparatively light punishment.
 In the reverse instance, the jury may be loath to convict one who has been charged with a trivial offense to what may appear to be an indefinite period of confinement.
-And it should also be considered that lack of jury trial will not necessarily give rise to serious constitutional objections.39
+And it should also be considered that lack of jury trial will not necessarily give rise to serious constitutional objections.
+39